SUPISTA/docs/docs/doc3.md

 * To delete the state simply click the **cross button** on top of the state card.

 ## Settings
 In settings, you can do many things like creating, modify, enhance and even delete the module or submodule which you want.
 In settings, you can select module and submodule from the top, in which you want to make changes.
-In settings you can do various actions like Setting roles, Create, Update, Read.
+In settings you can do various actions like assigning roles, Create, Update, Read.
 You can change the form layout and can add a new value to the database etc.
 ### Set Roles
 * Here you can give various types of access to different Users (Stakeholders).
 * There are four options Read, Update, Create, Delete.